There’s no culture, no history in the Turks and Caicos.

 The story of Wade’s Green stretches all the way back to 1789, when Loyalist Wade Stubbs was granted a bunch of land throughout the Turks and Caicos Islands from King George III as compensation for losses incurred by the Stubbs family during the Revolutionary War.

-Stubbs established Wade’s Green as a cotton plantation, growing and expanding his holdings on the backs of African slave laborers to the point of his becoming the most successful planter in the Turks and Caicos Islands.
+Stubbs established Wade’s Green as a cotton plantation, growing and expanding his holdings on the backs of African slave laborers to the point he became the most successful planter in the Turks and Caicos Islands.

 It’s hard to picture the breadth of Stubbs’ fortune these days.
 The plantation era in the TCI Islands ended in the 1820’s (Stubbs died in 1822) due in large part to changes in world trade and soil degradation.
 Until recently, Wade’s Green had stood abandoned, Mother Nature reclaiming a good bit of the Stubbs empire.